-Imagine if you could apply all of the consumer data that your brand gathers to create highly personalised experiences and engage your customers at exponentially higher rates than you do today.
+Imagine if you could apply all of the consumer data that your brand gathers to create highly personalized experiences and engage your customers at exponentially higher rates than you do today.
 It’s not only possible — some of the top marketers are actively making it happen.

 We know this because we conducted research into what’s happening at the intersection of customer experience (CX) and artificial intelligence (AI).